- Stiletto with scabbard

 - Unknown Artist / Maker

-- Steel, wood and leather, chiselled and engraved
+- Steel, leather and velvet, blued and incised

 - European Armoury III

 - Stiletto and scabbard, the hilt made up of a flattened, mushroom-shaped pommel faceted, with flattened button; wire-bound grip of circular section; short, curved guard of octagonal section, thickening towards the ends; small side-ring, all the mounts being of plain blued steel.

 The slender blade, square in section, has a square ricasso incised with annular ornament.

 The scabbard is of triangular section, externally covered with black leather, lined inside the mouth with red velvet, mounted with a locket (with D loop diagonally placed) and ferrule of blued steel.

 The scabbard is much too large for this dagger.

 Provenance: Possibly E. Juste aîne (Une dague noire avec garniture et fourreau, 400 fr.; receipted bill, 21 October 1868); Comte de Nieuwerkerke.